material-components/material-components-ios/components/Buttons/README.md

 ### Installation with CocoaPods

-To add the Buttons component to your Xcode project using CocoaPods, add the following to your
+To add this component to your Xcode project using CocoaPods, add the following to your `Podfile`:
-Podfile:

 ~~~
 pod 'MaterialComponents/Buttons'